+9779851088550

 Acclimatization: The trek includes acclimatization days in Namche Bazaar, allowing trekkers to adjust to the altitude, reducing the risk of altitude sickness.
 Drink plenty of water, avoid alcohol, and listen to your body during the trek.

 Packing Essentials: Clothing: Layers are important.
-A good trekking jacket, thermal wear, gloves, hat, and sturdy hiking boots are necessary.
-Don’t forget a rain jacket, even in dry season, as weather can change quickly.
-Gear: Trekking poles, sunglasses, sunscreen, headlamp, camera, and a first-aid kit.
-Water: Carry a water bottle and purification tablets or a filter as clean water is available along the route, but it’s always safer to treat it.
+A good trekking jacket, thermal wear, gloves, a hat, and sturdy hiking boots are necessary.
+Don’t forget a rain jacket, even in the dry season, as weather can change quickly.
+Gear: trekking poles, sunglasses, sunscreen, a headlamp, a camera, and a first-aid kit.
+Water: Carry a water bottle and purification tablets or a filter, as clean water is available along the route, but it’s always safer to treat it.

 Tea Houses and Lodging: Accommodation along the trek is mainly in tea houses, offering basic rooms with shared bathrooms.
 Booking ahead is recommended during peak seasons, but it is generally easy to find lodging along the route.
 Tea houses offer a warm and cozy place to rest, and you’ll be able to enjoy local foods like dal bhat (lentil soup), noodles, and Sherpa stew.